sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 25-11-2023

+- https://www.immuta.com/blog/the-top-5-barriers-to-data-sharing-and-how-to-overcome-them/ The Top 5 Barriers to Data Sharing and How to Overcome Them

 # 22-11-2023

 - https://www.youtube.com/watch?v=aN3-Yp_28rM AI Expert Explains Future Programming Jobs… and Python